A Robot Web for Distributed Many-Device Localisation: Gaussian Belief Propagation Inference with Lie Groups

-These four operations (two for variable nodes, and two for factor nodes) are always the same, independent of the specific type of variable or factor or whether the messages it is exchanging are with other nodes within its local robot graph fragment or with nodes held by other robots communicated via Robot Web Pages.
-To implement a Robot Web, therefore, one simply has to follow the rules of GBP as laid out in FutureMapping 2~\cite{Davison:Ortiz:ARXIV2019} or `A visual introduction to Gaussian Belief Propagation'~\cite{Ortiz:etal:ARXIV2021}.
-If the state space of variables is simple, such as linear position in 2D, then the mathematical details of implementation are exactly as given in FutureMapping 2, except that now in Robot Web we pass some messages internally and some across the inter-robot Web interface.
+It is possible to use Robot Web in vector space with no modification to the GBP as introduced in Section~\ref{sec:gbp}.
+However, in most realistic robotics problems, there are additional details to consider due to the state space being a robot pose with rotation and translation, where careful thought about parameterisation is needed.
+The use of Lie theory is a key component of modern state estimation for robotics~\cite{Barfoot:book2017}, and is applied to algorithms such as Extended Kalman Filter, and Information Filter~\cite{Cesic:etal:Automatica2017}.

-In most realistic robot localisation problems however, there are additional details to consider due to the state space being a robot pose with rotation and translation, where careful thought about parameterisation is needed.
-Here we go through the four operations of GBP with that in mind, going beyond FutureMapping 2 by using Lie Theory for the general implementation of GBP in these spaces.
+In our work, we extend the four operations of GBP to support optimisation along a differentiable manifold, with a particular focus on Lie Groups, which is both a manifold and a group.
+We use concepts and the notation defined in Sol\`{a} \etal's excellent tutorial, `A micro Lie theory for state estimation in robotics'~\cite{Sola:etal:ARXIV2018}.